mvdan/fdroidcl/README.md

    - Cannot be currently done since MD5WithRSA is unimplemented
  * Multi-repo support
  * Interaction with multiple devices at once
+ * Do multiple tasks at once, for example:
+   - Load the index and query installed packages via ADB

 ### Advantages over the Android client